District Council of Mount Remarkable

-The major differences between the method of travel to work of the resident workers of District Council of Mount Remarkable and South Australia were:
+The major differences between the method of travel to work of the resident workers in District Council of Mount Remarkable and the South Australia workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (17.4% compared to 4.4%)
+- A larger percentage of resident workers who worked at home (17.4% compared to 4.4%)

-- A larger percentage of resident workers travelled to work by Walked only (6.3% compared to 2.8%)
+- A smaller percentage of resident workers who travelled by car, as driver (56.7% compared to 66.0%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (56.7% compared to 66.0%)
+- A smaller percentage of resident workers who travelled by bus (0.8% compared to 4.7%)

-- A smaller percentage of resident workers travelled to work by Bus (0.8% compared to 4.7%)
+- A larger percentage of resident workers who walked only (6.3% compared to 2.8%)

-The largest changes in the method of travel of work of the resident workers in District Council of Mount Remarkable between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in District Council of Mount Remarkable between 2011 and 2016 were: